xnuinside/laziest/README.rst

         user_data['name'] = new_name
         return user_data

-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate:
+3. If you added some features in code, please make sure to update tests as appropriate:

-    This is mean you add in laziest/tests/code_sample/done function/class/another language construction that successful covered by generator and tests, that was generated also passed.
+    This is mean you add in laziest/tests/code_sample/done construction that successful covered by generator and tests that was generated also passed.